-The proposed new dwellinghouse is considered to be of acceptable design quality and would maintain the integrity and historic character of the site's attractive range of former agricultural buildings, whilst having minimal impact on the open character of the Green Belt.
-Although it is proposed to slightly re-position the building and increase the height by 200mm from the scheme approved in 2008, subject to suitable safeguards, it is considered that the development is acceptable and can be justified as a departure from Policy GE5 of the UDP.
+The site is considered to be satisfactorily distanced from existing neighbouring properties to avoid any significant harm to their residential amenity in terms of noise disturbance.

 This explanation is only intended as a summary of the reasons for grant of planning permission.
 For further detail on the decision please see the application report at www.sheffield.gov.uk/planningonline or by calling the planning officer, contact details are at the top of this notice.